Nothing Left to Fear (film): Plot

-Pastor Dan (James Tupper), his wife Wendy (Anne Heche), and their three children Rebecca (Rebekah Brandes), Mary (Jennifer Stone), and Christopher (Carter Cabassa), have just moved to the small town of Stull, Kansas, where Dan will serve as the new pastor.
+Pastor Dan, his wife Wendy, and their three children Rebecca, Mary, and Christopher, have just moved to the small town of Stull, Kansas, where Dan will serve as the new pastor.
 While traveling to the town, Rebecca sees a teenage boy killing a sheep and collecting the blood.
-Along the way Dan meets the farmer, Mason (Wayne Pére), and eventually the family moves into their new home, assisted by the town's old pastor, Pastor Kingsman (Clancy Brown) and parish members.
+Along the way Dan meets the farmer, Mason, and eventually the family moves into their new home, assisted by the town's old pastor, Pastor Kingsman and parish members.
 Later that night, Rebecca has a nightmare.

 The following day, Pastor Kingsman gives the family a cake that a parish member baked for them as a token of gratitude.
 Mary later decides to have a slice of the cake but chokes on a tooth baked into the snack.
-Meanwhile, Rebecca meets the same boy that she saw killing sheep, Noah (Ethan Peck), who takes her out to see the town.
+Meanwhile, Rebecca meets the same boy that she saw killing sheep, Noah, who takes her out to see the town.
 Their fun is interrupted when Mason comes to get Noah, telling him that Pastor Kingsman wants to see him.
 Rebecca returns home and finds that Mary is feeling ill.
 Meanwhile, Noah is told by Pastor Kingsman that he should do what is to be done because it is God's will.
 Noah begrudgingly says that since Mary has discovered the tooth in the cake, she is the chosen one.
 It turns out that the tooth in the cake is a form of lottery, and whoever comes across it first will be marked as selected.

 The film then shifts to Wendy and her family making food for the upcoming Summer Festival, which will begin in a couple of days.
 The children go into town to do some sightseeing, where Rebecca ends up running into Noah.
 The two of them end up going on a date on the observation platform of the fire lookout tower in the forest surrounding the town and Rebecca notices a scar on Noah's hand, which he tries to hide.
 She then notices that a man is watching them from the bottom of the lookout tower.